jdefrance7/SeniorDesignProject/PX4/README.md

 # PX4 Firmware

-A custom PX4 Firmware stack to read incomming sensor orientation data and publish it to the flight controller's internal messaging system.
+A custom PX4 Firmware stack to read the incomming orientation data and publish it to the flight controller's internal messaging system.

-The incomming data is encoded as UAVCAN_v0 `AngularCommand` messages and received by the flight controller over the CAN bus.

-The data is published to a custom, multi-instance `sensor_winglet` topic in the flight controller's internal messaging system uORB.

 ## Authors